Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 2. You have no idea who your audience is

-3. You are not ready to commit to at least 6 months of consistency
+3. You're not ready to commit to at least 6 months of consistency

 Content engines take time to compound.
-If you cannot commit, do not start.
+If you can't commit, don't start.

 Getting Started

-If you are ready to build a content engine:
+If you're ready to build a content engine:

 Option 1: DIY Foundation

-47. Find a production partner who understands your industry
+• Find a production partner who gets your industry

 The Bottom Line